Andreas Oxner: Initial accusations

-Andrew was said to have been the child of day laborers Simon and Maria Oxner.
+Andrew, if he existed at all, was supposedly the child of day laborers Simon and Maria Oxner.
 After his father's death, the mother allegedly entrusted the child to his uncle Johann Meyer, an innkeeper.
 On 12 July 1462, Andrew disappeared, and his mother found his body hanging from a tree in a nearby forest.
 The uncle claimed that he had sold the child to some traveling merchants.
 The child's body was buried in a cemetery of Ampass without any investigation.

 In 1619, Hyppolyte Guarinoni allegedly heard a story about a little boy buried in Rinn who had been murdered by Jews, and dreamt that his year of death was 1462.
 Research suggests that a child named Andreas Oxner perhaps never existed.
 Nonetheless, celebrations of the cult began in 1621 and, by the late 17th century, they occurred in all the Tyrol region.

 Around 1677–85, the inhabitants of Rinn solemnly transferred Andrew's body to Rinn, imitating the cult of Simon of Trent.
 The alleged scene of the crime, known as the "Judenstein" (or Jews' Stone), became a place of pilgrimage and locus of antisemitism in area.